hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 A service is a public part of a domain module, that provides an interface for logic.
 It might be a simple class doing simple calculations, an interface to a complex hierarchy of classes within a module, or anything in between.

-The domain layer might also define other classes to be used internally by its services, as well as the interface definitions for the repository layer.
+The domain layer might also define other classes, types, and interfaces to be used internally by its services, as well as the interface definitions for the repository layer.
 That way, the domain does not have to depend on the repositories, and the repositories have to depend on the domain instead (dependency inversion)

 TODO: the exact way of implementing the interfaces between repositories and domain layer is still in active discussion and development within the architecture chapter